AFLplusplus/AFLplusplus/docs/fuzzing_in_depth.md

 ### a) Selecting the best AFL++ compiler for instrumenting the target

-AFL++ comes with a central compiler `afl-cc` that incorporates various different kinds of compiler targets and and instrumentation options.
+AFL++ comes with a central compiler `afl-cc` that incorporates various different kinds of compiler targets and instrumentation options.
 The following evaluation flow will help you to select the best possible.

 It is highly recommended to have the newest llvm version possible installed,